google/blockly-samples/.github/CONTRIBUTING.md

 ## More information

-Head over to the [wiki](https://developers.google.com/blockly/guides/modify/contributing) for more information, including an [overview of the repository structure](https://developers.google.com/blockly/guides/modify/contribute/samples_repository_structure) and details of our [publishing process](https://developers.google.com/blockly/guides/modify/contribute/add_a_plugin#publishing).
+Head over to the [Developer Site](https://developers.google.com/blockly/guides/modify/contributing) for more information, including an [overview of the repository structure](https://developers.google.com/blockly/guides/modify/contribute/samples_repository_structure) and details of our [publishing process](https://developers.google.com/blockly/guides/modify/contribute/add_a_plugin#publishing).